artemysfr/single_chan_pkt_fwd/README.md

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.

-It is a clone of https://github.com/tftelkamp/single_chan_pkt_fwd.git with some user friendlyness modifications ;-)
+It is a clone of https://github.com/tftelkamp/single_chan_pkt_fwd.git (who's maintainer is Thomas Telkamp <thomas@telkamp.eu>), with some user-friendlyness modifications ;-)
-Who's maintainer is: Thomas Telkamp <thomas@telkamp.eu>

 It has been tested on the Armadeus OPOS6UL platform (+ Dragino LoRaHat), using a Semtech SX1276 transceiver (HopeRF RFM95W).